The Easybeats: United Artists Records and Volume 3

-19661967: international success
+1966–1967: international success

 Shel Talmy, Vanda & Young and "Friday on My Mind"

-After arriving in London the band recorded a number of songs with Ted Albert at EMI's Abbey Road Studios, but these were deemed unsuitable by United Artists Records and Albert was removed as producer.
+After arriving in London the band recorded songs with Ted Albert at EMI's Abbey Road Studios, but these were deemed unsuitable by United Artists Records and Albert was removed as producer.
 The band was then teamed with freelance producer Shel Talmy, who had achieved great success with his production for the Who and the Kinks.
 United Artists also felt that the band's song writing was too "unsophisticated" for the competitive UK market.
 The label had already released the Wright/Young composition "Come And See Her" as a single in the UK on 15 July and it had not sold well.
 Dutch-born Vanda, now having a stronger grasp of English, replaced Wright as Young's song writing partner at this point.

 After auditioning several titles for Talmy, "Friday on My Mind" caught the producer's ear as the next single.
 The band recorded the song with Talmy at IBC Studios, London in September.
 "Friday on My Mind" was released in the UK on 14 October 1966.
-It reached #6 on the UK Charts making it the group's first big international hit.
+It reached No. 6 on the UK Singles Chart making it the group's first big international hit.
 The song charted in multiple countries: No. 1 in Australia, No. 13 in Canada, No. 16 in the US, and the Top 10 in Germany, the Netherlands and France, and sold over one million copies worldwide.
 It was awarded a gold disc.